neijrr/nextcloud_passwords_handbook_ru/Administrators/Administrative-Settings.md

 **None** always returns a default icon.
 It is the fastest and most privacy friendly service.

+#### Favicon Service Api
+If you use a service with an API, you can enter the url here.
+The default url for the besticon service is https://besticon-demo.herokuapp.com/icon.

 #### Website Preview Service
 This service is used to generate previews of websites.